ageller/IDEAS_FSS-Vis/README.md

-# IDEAS_FSS-Vis_2017
+# IDEAS_FSS-Vis_
-Materials for the 2017 IDEAS FSS-Visualization course
+Materials for the IDEAS FSS-Visualization course